jrnold/ssmodels-in-stan/doc/_book/example-capm.md

 However, both the observation disturbances ($\mat{\Sigma}_{\varepsilon}$ and state disturbances ($\mat{\Sigma}_{\eta}$) allow for correlation between the stocks.
 In the model estimated here, the intercepts for each stock are assumed to be zero.

-The data, originally from Berndt (1991), are the monthly returns of four stocks (Mobil, IBM, Weyer, and Citicorp) from January 1978 to December 1987.
+The data, originally from @Berndt1991a, are the monthly returns of four stocks (Mobil, IBM, Weyer, and Citicorp) from January 1978 to December 1987.
 The interest rate on 30-day Treasury Bill is used as the risk free rate (`rkfree`), and the value-weighted average returns of all stocks listed on the New York and American Stock Exchanges as the market return (`market`).

 ```r